bopah/NovoZhymes_jobinterview_app/README.md

 - **Unit Testing**: Implement unit tests to verify the correctness of critical functionalities, ensuring reliable and accurate results.

 - **Dockerization**: Dockerize the application to enable seamless deployment across different environments with minimal dependencies.

+**Running the Application in a terminal with Virtual Environment**

+1. Open a terminal or command prompt.

+2. Navigate to the directory with the 'main.py' file location

+3. Create a virtual environment: python -m venv myenv

+4. Activate the virtual environment: myenv\Scripts\activate

+5. Install required dependencies using the provided requirements.txt file: pip install -r requirements.txt

+6. Run the application:
+   python main.py

+7. Open a web browser.
+In the address bar, copy and paste the url and then press enter: http://localhost:8050

+8. To stop the application, press Ctrl+C in the terminal, and then deactivate the virtual environment: deactivate

+**Running unit tests**

+1. If you have not already done step 1 to 5 from above, then do them.

+2. Run the unit tests:
+   pytest test_functions.py

+3. Decativate virtual environment: deactivate